wcj365/python-stats-dataviz/assignments/Assignment-01.md

 4. Create a subfolder named "Assignment-01" in your GitHub repository (WANG-690-FALL-2020) and upload the two files to the subfolder.

-5. Copy the link to your GitHub repository to your assignment submission in Blackboard.
+5. Copy your GitHub repository URL to your assignment submission in Blackboard.
 No files should be uploaded to the BB.